QR component using CSS and responsive design

 PS.
 If you review informations about box model and basic flex, you start setting up projects with proper fundamentals - with them you will not have to hustle so much with margins ;)

-Marked as helpful4@andredominPosted about 2 years ago@kkulek Thank you so much, it is a pleasure to receive this help when one is just starting out.
+Marked as helpful4@andredominPosted over 2 years ago@kkulek Thank you so much, it is a pleasure to receive this help when one is just starting out.
 I take note of everything you have told me!

 freecodecamp.org may be a great source of structured content (good quality & free)